 When we reached the top we found a camp of wooden huts and a smaller camp of stone circles, the perfect place to sleep under the stars, weather permitting.
 But the real attraction was the smoking pit into hell.

-So of course we walked straight to it, across three month old lava rock that crumbled beneath our feet, as close to the edge as we dared to try and catch a glimpse of the lava far below us while inhaling poisonous sulphuric fumes.
+So, of course, we walked straight to it, across three-month-old lava rock that crumbled beneath our feet, as close to the edge as we dared to try and catch a glimpse of the lava far below us while inhaling poisonous sulphuric fumes.
 Now would be the time to worry, mum.

 We walked around the crater to the left but the smoke was too thick (it literally choked us to tears) for us to see more than glowing rocks, although we saw a trickle of the stuff far in the distance.
 At midnight we made our way to camp, slept for 3 hours under the stars and then made our way back down.

 We walked towards the right this time, crept to the edge, the smoke cleared and we saw not a bubbling lake of lava but a raging river of the stuff.
 It was insane.
 Actual lava.
 L A V A. Just there, falling away into the depths of the earth.
-I have never seen something so equally mesmerising and terrifying.
+I have never seen anything so equally mesmerising and terrifying.

 The poisonous smoke soon hit us again and we were forced to stagger back from the edge, clutching scarves to our faces but unable to stop the burning in our throats.
 It was time to leave anyway, the sun was starting to rise and we did not want to be hiking in the heat of the day as it’s one of the hottest places on earth.
 The walk down was pleasant and we had a fabulous breakfast of eggs and pancakes waiting for us back at camp.